advocately/autopilothq-ruby/README.md

 ## Installation

-Add `gem 'autopilot'` to your application's Gemfile, and then run `bundle` to install.
+Add `gem 'autopilot', github: 'advocately/autopilothq-ruby'` to your application's Gemfile, and then run `bundle` to install.

 ## Configuration